Don’t bin it – reuse it! Sustainable catering ideas

 To raise awareness of how we can reduce food waste as private and business consumers, the BMEL has launched too good for the bin, a nationwide campaign across Germany with tips on how to cut food waste – for instance, by following the BMEL’s 10 Golden Rules to Prevent Food Waste.

-In Berlin, with the Berlin Food Strategy ratified in summer, the Senate Department for Justice, Consumer Protection and Anti-Discrimination is pursuing an ambitious goal – turning Berlin into a Zero Waste City.
+In Berlin, the Senate Department for Justice and Consumer Protection is paying particular attention to raising consumer awareness and appreciation of food.
 To achieve this aim, the City of Berlin is actively supporting institutions and initiatives combating food waste.

 The Berliner Tafel food bank works on a similar principle.
 Founded in 1993 as Germany’s first food bank, the Berliner Tafel distributes donated food to the needy, not only fighting food waste but also poverty.
 By prior arrangement, the food bank collects and redistributes surplus food prepared by a catering business (i.e., not private households) and not yet placed on a buffet.